AndrewMichael1851/odin-recipes/README.md

 The project itself will largely consist of the main index.html page and a few recipes.

+## Todo
+1. Add two more recipes.
+2. Spruce up the home page a little.

 ## Assignment

 ### Iteration 1: Initial Structure